learn-co-students/ds-test-2/README.md

             bbox_inches="tight")
 --->

-// your answer here //
+As we increase the polynomial features, it is going to cause our training error to decrease, which decreases the bias but increases the variance (the testing error increases).
+This is an example of overfitting.

-### 3. What method would you use to mitigate the overfitting and underfitting?
+### 3. In general what are methods would you can use to mitigate overfitting and underfitting?
+Provide an example for both and explain how both of them work.

-// your answer here //
+Overfitting: Regularization.
+With regularization, more complex models are penalized.
+This ensures that the models are not trained to too much "noise."

+Underfitting: Feature engineering.
+By adding additional features, you enable your machine learning models to gain insights about your data.

 ### 4. What is the alpha in Lasso Regression?
 Find the optimal alpha value for Lasso Regression for the given polynomial features.